 - Brain fog

-- Skin rashes and breakouts, itching
+- Skin rashes, hives, itching

 - Oral thrush, white coating on tongue

 You can think of this as the body becoming overburdened or overwhelmed by a sudden release of toxins where the immune system goes on high alert, triggering systemic inflammation.
 This has been widely documented in the case of infections such as Lyme Disease and Syphilis but is also very commonly seen with yeast and bacterial infections.
 (1)

 The greatest concern with Herxheimer reactions is that most fear their current plan or protocol is not working with the onset of these symptoms and quickly abandon it in fear they are making matters worse.
 In actuality, the detox symptoms are a very good sign of shift in microbes in the body.
 In fact, if you do a cleanse and you don’t experience die-off, you might want to check in to whether your candida cleanse is legit.
 Check out our Beat the Bloat Protocol and the reason behind the selected formulas designed to eradicate yeast and bacteria.